-According to Forbes, gaming companies have accrued billions of dollars in profit and over 2.5 billion gamers around the world in the past few years, which will contribute to the expansion of gaming platforms into subscription business models in 2020.
-The shift from one-off game purchases and physical hardware to digital downloads and streaming is not a new phenomenon since it has been tried and tested with great successes, such as Netflix in the film industry and Spotify in the music industry.
-The successes of Netflix while traditional movie production houses and theatres go under highlights why both traditional gaming companies and new entrants into the industry need to adopt subscription services as an adaption to the introduction of subscription economy in the gaming industry.
+According to Forbes, gaming companies have accrued billions of dollars in profit and over 2.5 billion gamers worldwide in the past few years, which will contribute to the expansion of gaming platforms into subscription business models in 2020.
+The shift from one-off game purchases and physical hardware to digital downloads and streaming is not new since it has been tried and tested with great successes, such as Netflix in the film industry and Spotify in the music industry.
+The successes of Netflix while traditional movie production houses and theatres go under highlights why both traditional gaming companies and new entrants into the industry need to adopt subscription services as an adaptation to the introduction of the subscription economy in the gaming industry.

 Major Disruptions in the Gaming Industry

-At the turn of the century, try-before-you-buy was introduced and disrupted the gaming industry by providing a new and effective model of doing business.
+At the turn of the century, try-before-you-buy was introduced and disrupted the gaming industry by providing a new and effective business model.
 Try-before-you allowed gaming to release games consistently within a short period offering their new games to players for free for the first hour.
-After the hour elapsed, the players who were already hooked were given the option of buying the full game.
-This model not only advanced the gaming industry by facilitating the entry and rise of new game developers such as Attari and Acclaim but also transformed and expanded the traditional demographic of gamers beyond teenage boys and young men to include female players.
+After the hour elapsed, the already hooked players were given the option of buying the full game.
+This model advanced the gaming industry by facilitating the entry and rise of new game developers such as Attari and Acclaim and also transformed and expanded the traditional demographic of gamers beyond teenage boys and young men to include female players.

 Analysis of the gaming industry indicates that the free-to-play model is gradually losing steam.
-A majority of gaming companies are seeking new business models that will provide the flexibility and the agility they need to adapt to a changing business environment.
-Flexible and agile gaming companies can compete more favorably in a technological advanced and globalized industry with highly competitive players.
-Additionally, the fact that tech companies are the service providers of future trends in the gaming industry, such as cloud-based subscription services and cloud billing, implies that they will not only play an enabling role but will also partake in subscription economy the industry as new entrants.
+Most gaming companies seek new business models that will provide the flexibility and agility they need to adapt to a changing business environment.
+Flexible and agile gaming companies can compete more favorably in a technologically advanced and globalized industry with highly competitive players.
+Additionally, the fact that tech companies are the service providers of future trends in the gaming industry, such as cloud-based subscription services and cloud billing, implies that they will not only play an enabling role but will also partake in the subscription economy of the industry as new entrants.

 Subscription Services Emerging Trend in the Gaming Industry

-- Xbox Game Pass Ultimate by Microsoft: Among the leading companies who have already adopted PC gaming subscriptions and mastered this emerging trend includes Microsoft, which has harnessed the benefits and capabilities of the cloud allowing them to offer subscription service known as Game Pass Ultimate by combining Game Pass with Xbox Live Gold.
-This combination will enable gamers to enjoy all the benefits provided by Xbox Live in addition to access to over 100 games offered by Game Pass.
-Subscription-based service employed by Game Pass Ultimate offers more value to gamers than any other gaming platform, which has led to an influx of subscription by new gamers to the platform.
+- Xbox Game Pass Ultimate by Microsoft: Among the leading companies who have already adopted PC gaming subscriptions and mastered this emerging trend includes Microsoft, which has harnessed the benefits and capabilities of the cloud, allowing them to offer a subscription service known as Game Pass Ultimate by combining Game Pass with Xbox Live Gold.
+This combination will enable gamers to enjoy all the benefits of Xbox Live and access to over 100 games offered by Game Pass.
+Subscription-based service employed by Game Pass Ultimate offers more value to gamers than any other gaming platform, which has led to an influx of subscriptions by new gamers to the platform.

-- PS Now Sony: Sony switched its renowned PlayStation from an Xbox exclusive gaming platform to a subscription-based service model known as PS Now.
-Even though Sony has the largest catalog of games, PS Now has failed to compete meaningfully in the transformation of the gaming industry into a subscription economy.
-One of the causes behind unsuccessful PS Now’s subscription service offering is Sony’s inability to innovate, leading recycling of games from PS3 and PS1.
-The lack of access to new games did not offer gamers value and sufficient incentive to the subscribers or renew their subscriptions.
+- PS Now Sony: Sony switched its renowned PlayStation from an Xbox-exclusive gaming platform to a subscription-based service model called PS Now.
+Even though Sony has the largest catalog of games, PS Now has failed to compete meaningfully in transforming the gaming industry into a subscription economy.
+One of the causes behind the unsuccessful PS Now subscription service is Sony’s inability to innovate, leading to the recycling of games from PS3 and PS1.
+The lack of access to new games did not offer gamers value and sufficient incentive to subscribers or renew their subscriptions.

 Apart from the old guards of the gaming industry, new companies such as Apple, Amazon, Google, and J2 Global have emerged as key players in the gaming industry, poaching millions of gamers from traditional gaming companies.

-- Twitch Prime by Amazon: Amazon entered into the gaming industry by acquiring Twitch and transformed it into Twitch Prime by to offer subscription services.
-Currently, Twitch Prime is not only a one-stop-shop for gamers but also rival YouTube in content access.
+- Twitch Prime by Amazon: Amazon entered the gaming industry by acquiring Twitch and transforming it into Twitch Prime to offer subscription services.
+Twitch Prime is not only a one-stop shop for gamers but also rivals YouTube in content access.
 Players can subscribe to Twitch Prime’s monthly premium to access Amazon’s growing list of free games.

-- Stadia by Google: Stadia is a cloud-based gaming service that offers gamers the opportunity to purchase and play a variety of games without downloading to a PC or console, regarded as the ‘Netflix of games.’
-The games are hosted on remote servers, and video streamed to gamers via smartphones, tablets, computers, and TVs connected to the servers through the internet.
+- Stadia by Google: Stadia is a cloud-based gaming service that allows gamers to purchase and play various games without downloading to a PC or console, regarded as the ‘Netflix of games.’
+The games are hosted on remote servers and video streamed to gamers via smartphones, tablets, computers, and TVs connected to the servers through the internet.
 Stadia offers invaluable insight into the endless possibilities offered by gaming from the cloud.

-- Arcade by Apple: Arcade was launched in September by Apple to offer video game subscription service to gamers using the iOS App Store.
-According to CNN, gamers can subscribe to Arcade on a monthly or yearly basis to access more than 100 games, which includes Pac-Man, Lego, Sonic the Hedgehog, and many more.
-Apple’s decision to enter into the gaming industry was catalyzed by decreasing sales of the iPhone.
+- Arcade by Apple: Arcade was launched in September by Apple to offer a video game subscription service to gamers using the iOS App Store.
+According to CNN, gamers can subscribe to Arcade monthly or yearly to access more than 100 games, including Pac-Man, Lego, Sonic the Hedgehog, and many more.
+Apple’s decision to enter the gaming industry was catalyzed by decreasing sales of the iPhone.

-- Humble Bundle by J2Global: The emergence of J2 as one of the gaming powerhouses is attributed to the adoption of a subscription business model, which enabled them to offer Humble Bundle monthly subscription service.
-The subscription fee is set by the gamer with a portion going to charity, and the game developers share the remainder.
-This subscription service offers gamers a high level of value with affordable monthly charges to access a wide variety of games.
+- Humble Bundle by J2Global: The emergence of J2 as one of the gaming powerhouses is attributed to the adoption of a subscription business model, which enabled them to offer the Humble Bundle monthly subscription services.
+The gamer sets the subscription fee with a portion going to charity, and the game developers share the remainder.
+This subscription service offers gamers a high level of value with affordable monthly charges to access various games.

-Tips for Successful Adoption of Subscription Business Model Services in the Gaming Industry
+Tips for Successful Adoption of Subscription services in the Gaming Industry